Handel Spent The Major Portion Of His Life In

 Handel Spent the Major Portion of His Life in London

 George Frideric Handel, one of the most celebrated composers of the Baroque era, spent the major portion of his life in London, where he created some of his greatest masterpieces and became an integral part of British cultural life.
 Born in Halle, Germany in 1685, Handel made England his permanent home in 1712, dedicating over 50 years to his musical career in the British capital.
-This move would prove to be key, not only for his personal development but also for the evolution of music in England during the 18th century.
+This move would prove to be central, not only for his personal development but also for the evolution of music in England during the 18th century.

 Early Life and Journey to England